Why should students not have homework?

 Too much homework can lead to burnout, anxiety, and even depression.
 A decline in mental health can have devastating effects on all other aspects of a student's life.

-If a student has too much homework and is overwhelmed by it, they won't be able to take care of their health and their well-being.
-Hygiene, sleep, and eating well are all important to maintaining good health, but if they don't even have time to worry about their basic needs, then it will be bad for them in the long run.
+If a student has too much homework and is overwhelmed by it, they won't be able to take care of their health and well-being.
+Hygiene, sleep, and eating well are all important to maintaining good health.
+Yet, it's not uncommon for students to sacrifice sleep, for example, just to finish a paper.
+Or, to eat fast food because reading assignments leave no time to cook something healthy.
+In the long run, these decisions take a toll on students' well-being.

 The Homework Hustle: Tips for Efficient Studying